midnightsky16/Library-System/README.md

 - JWT Authentication: Secure access to the API with JSON Web Tokens.
 - Token Revocation: Ensures tokens are valid for only one use, enhancing security.
 - CRUD/A (Create, Delete, Update, Delete and Archive) Operations: Manage Users and Books.
-- Error Handling: Comprehensive error messages for better debugging and client understandin
+- Error Handling: Comprehensive error messages for better debugging and client understanding.